-State Trooper Warns Texoma Drivers He Will Be Handing Out Tickets For This Often Violated Law

 State Trooper Warns Texoma Drivers He Will Be Handing Out Tickets For Often Violated Law

-A Texas State Trooper is warning Texoma drivers he will be ramping up enforcement of the state's often violated Move Over/Slow Down law over the next few days.
+A Texas State Trooper is warning Texoma drivers he will be ramping up enforcement of the state's often violated yet life-saving Move Over/Slow Down law over the next few days.

 Trooper Todd Lewis of Wichita Falls posted the forwarning to his Facebook page Tuesday evening after multiple people passed him going 75 MPH while he was working an accident on Highway 79, he says.